 When it comes to suing someone for injuries on their property, the law only allows the victim to sue if they were lawfully on the property.
 There are several ways people are lawfully on someone else’s property:

-• Invited on Property: Invitees are people specifically invited like a friend or family member, delivery worker, repair person, or anyone that is allowed to come on the property.
+- Invited on Property: Invitees are people specifically invited, like a friend or family member, delivery worker, repair person, or anyone who is allowed to come on the property.

 Inside Your Home: Can I Sue My Landlord for Negligence?